David Sugarbaker: Recognition

 Sugarbaker was known worldwide for his expertise in the surgical management of malignant pleural mesothelioma and of complex thoracic cancers.

 Castle Connolly has annually named Sugarbaker as one of "America's Top Doctors" since 2002 and gave him special distinctions in 2007 and 2009.

 In 2006, Sugarbaker was awarded the inaugural Crystal Ball Clearly Time Award by the Lung Cancer Alliance.

 Sugarbaker was a pioneer in the treatment of mesothelioma.
 He was the first to develop the multimodality therapy for patients with the disease.
 He championed the techniques of cytoreductive surgery and was the first to introduce the goal of macroscopic complete resection.
 Recognized for his efforts, Sugarbaker received the Pioneer Award from Mesothelioma Applied Research Foundation in 2012.

 In 2013, he received the Henry D. Chadwick Medal, the highest honor awarded by the Massachusetts Pulmonary Section of the American Lung Association of the Northeast's Medical & Scientific Branch for meritorious contributions in the study and treatment of thoracic diseases.

 Death and legacy

 Sugarbaker died on August 29, 2018.
-According to Jacques Fontaine, a thoracic surgeon who trained under Sugarbaker, "His legacy will endure through the accomplishments of all the prominent thoracic surgeons he has trained.
-He is the mentor of mentors.
-His vision, focus and dedication to advancing the treatment of mesothelioma have influenced an entire generation of thoracic surgeons."
-Another thoracic surgeon, Abraham Lebenthal, also trained by Sugarbaker, said, "In this field [mesothelioma], he is the gold standard.
-I don't think you'll get any argument over that.
-He is Dr. Mesothelioma."
+Dr. Joseph S. Coselli emphasized Dr. Sugarbaker's focus on quality care, commenting, "I was honored to work with him for the last 4 years in the Department of Surgery at BCM ...
+He was a pioneer and a leader in the treatment of mesothelioma. ...
+No one else in our lifetime had more impact on the field of thoracic surgery.".